-An in-depth review of the social proof persuasion technique with tips and takeaways for (online) marketing managers based on psychological research
+An in-depth review of the social proof persuasion technique with tips and takeaways for (online) marketing managers looking to strengthen their persuasive marketing.

 Marketers love the idea of social proof, the magical tactic that makes your customers more likely to click or, hopefully, convert.
 Seems like an easy fix when it comes to implementation, and sometimes it is, but not always.

 Countless marketers rave about the success stories of social proof.
 However, most of these articles just scratch the surface of what is actually at play when social proof is used.

 How many of these go into depth about why this mechanism actually works?
 What are the reasons for its effect?
 If it doesn’t always work, what causes this?

 Let’s shed some light on this subject to go deeper than the usual tip of the iceberg.

 Why does social proof work?

 Alright, for those that need a reminder:

 Social proof is a psychological and social phenomenon where people assume the actions of others in an attempt to reflect correct behavior in a given situation.